Discover the Historic Sydney Harbour Islands

 Over the years, one of its primary functions was to collect tidal and weather information.
 It still collects details about tides.
 These days the island is managed by the Sydney Harbour National Park.

 How to get to Fort Denison: There is no scheduled ferry service to the island until the end of this year.
-It is expected that a ferry service from Circular Quay will be offered several times a day once the new wharf is finished.
+It is expected that a ferry service from Circular Quay will be offered several times a day once the restoration is complete.
 This was also a stop on the Sydney Harbour Hop on Hop off service.

 What to do when you get there: In the past, they offered 30 minute guided tours three times a day.
 These gave you the island’s history and let you explore the Martello tower.
 Let’s hope they are back next year.